BediBot/BediBot-Version-1/README.md

 Key Features
 ========
-- $verify: Will verify if the user is a UWaterloo Student or Staff Member and give roles accordingly
+- $verify: Will verify if the user has an email under a specified domain and give roles accordingly.
+Cross-server verification is supported.
 - $addduedate: Adds due dates for assigments, tests, and reminders to a set channel
 - $setbirthday: Stores the birthday in a mongoDB that is checked daily to announce birthdays to promote team bonding
 - $addQuotes: Adds in a particular quote from a user